An interactive/static data visualization generation system

 - Shared resources (CSS, JS, images, data)

-Below is an example of an interactive, the Women's Power Index, which was built on Vallenato by data visualization designers at CFR.
+Below is a screenshot example of an interactive, the Women's Power Index, which was built on Vallenato by data visualization designers at CFR.
 Check it out here.